 SPEAKER SCHEER PRESIDING

 Good morning, ladies and gentlemen.
-Welcome to the George W. Norris Legislative Chamber for the twenty-sixth day of the One Hundred Fifth Legislature, First Session.
-Our chaplain today is Pastor Ed Milligan from the Douglas United Methodist Church in Douglas, Nebraska, Senator Watermeier's district.
-Would you please rise?
+Welcome to the George W. Norris Legislative Chamber for the twenty-seventh day of the One Hundred Fifth Legislature, First Session.
+Our chaplain for today is Senator Bostelman.
+Would you please rise.

-Thank you, Pastor Milligan.
-I call to order the twenty-sixth day of the One Hundred Fifth Legislature, First Session.
+Thank you, Senator Bostelman.
+I call to order the twenty-seventh day of the One Hundred Fifth Legislature, First Session.
 Senators, please record your presence.
 Roll call.
 Mr. Clerk, please record.

 Thank you, Mr. Clerk.
 Are there any corrections to the Journal?